flowershow/flowershow-app/content/blog/flowershow-cloud-list-component.md

 - Files are sorted by date (newest first) if dates are provided in frontmatter, otherwise they are sorted by title
 - The component is not recursive - it won't show files in subdirectories

-By using the Index component effectively, you can create organized, easy-to-navigate content collections that your readers will love.
+By using the List component effectively, you can create organized, easy-to-navigate content collections that your readers will love.
 It's a simple yet powerful way to showcase your markdown content in a professional and user-friendly manner.